-Skipjack tuna EFH is defined using a combination of data sources provided in sections above as well as expert opinion (Figure 7b).
-Skipjack tuna EFH includes the oceanic, epipelagic waters of the U.S. West Coast EEZ from the U.S.- Mexico border to just north of Point Conception, California (34° 34' N), seaward of the 12 m depth contour.
+Here the EFH is defined using a combination of data sources provided in the previous sections on skipjack tuna (i.e., 2.4.1-2.4.5) as well as expert opinion.
+The EFH for skipjack includes the oceanic, epipelagic waters from the U.S.- Mexico border northward to Point Conception, CA (34° 34' N), seaward of the 12 m depth contour.
 While skipjack tuna may occur in shallow water <12 m, they occur primarily in deeper waters and these shallow regions including bays and estuaries are not considered essential.
-The high productivity and presence of diverse fish, squid, and crustacean species make the SCB during warm years a suitable feeding habitat for adult skipjack tuna.
+The high productivity and presence of diverse fish, squid and crustacean species make the SCB during warm years a suitable feeding habitat for adult skipjack tuna.

-- Eggs and Larvae: No habitat within the U.S. West Coast EEZ. - Juvenile: No habitat within the U.S. West Coast EEZ. - Adult (~56 cm FL): Oceanic, epipelagic waters from the U.S. Mexico border to just north of Point Conception, California (34° 34' N) to the 200 nm U.S. EEZ boundary.
-Pelagic red crab, northern anchovy, Euphausiids, Pacific saury, and squid are important components of their diets.
+- Eggs and Larvae: No habitat within the U.S. West Coast EEZ. - Juvenile: No habitat within the U.S. West Coast EEZ. - Adult (~56 cm FL): Oceanic, epipelagic waters from the U.S. Mexico border northward to Point Conception, CA (34° 34' N) out to the U.S. EEZ boundary.
+Pelagic red crab, northern anchovy, Euphausiids, Pacific Saury and squid are important components of their diets.

-3.5 Yellowfin Tuna (Thunnus albacares)
+2.5 Yellowfin Tuna (Thunnus albacares)

 Yellowfin tuna (Thunnus albacares) are circumglobal in distribution, in tropical and subtropical seas (Figure 8a).
 They primarily occur between 20° N to 20° S but have been caught at higher latitudes during summer months.
-In the Eastern Pacific, they range from Point Conception, California (34.4° N) south to

-Peru, including the oceanic islands.
-While during El Niño events yellowfin occur as far north as Oregon and Washington (Pearcy 2002), they are more commonly landed in the SCB where fish between 50-90 cm FL dominate landings (91%).
+In the eastern Pacific, they range from Point Conception, CA (34° 34' N) south to Peru, including the oceanic islands.
+While during El Niño events yellowfin occur as far north as OR and WA (Pearcy 2002), they are more commonly landed in the SCB where fish between 50-90 cm FL dominate landings (91%).

-Yellowfin distribution varies with age class.
-Yellowfin tuna larvae are trans-Pacific in distribution and found throughout the year in tropical waters (Buenafe, et al. 2022).
-Larvae are common at SST above 26 °C but may occur in some regions with SST down to 24 °C (Harada and Murata 1980).
+Yellowfin distribution varies with age class. yellowfin tuna larvae are trans-Pacific in distribution and found throughout the year in tropical waters (Buenafe et al. 2022).
+Larvae are common at SST above 26°C but may occur in some regions with SST down to 24°C (Harada et al. 1980).
 The distribution of early juveniles less than 35 cm FL has not been well documented but is assumed to be similar to that of larvae.

 Juvenile fish (> 35 cm FL) are distributed in warm oceanic surface waters and are found throughout the year in tropical waters.
-Juveniles have been reported in the Western Pacific between 23° S to 31° N and from 23° N near the Hawaiian Islands to 23° S to 23° N in the Central Pacific (Higgins 1970).
+Juveniles have been reported in the western Pacific between 23° S to 31° N and from 23° N near the Hawaiian Islands to 23° S to 23° N in the central Pacific (Higgins 1970).

-Adult and juvenile yellowfin 35 cm FL and greater, are known to aggregate to drifting flotsam, FADs, anchored buoys, dolphin, and other large marine animals (Hampton and Bailey.
-1993).
-They also aggregate in regions of elevated productivity and high zooplankton density, such as near seamounts and regions of upwelling and convergence of surface waters of different densities, presumably because of more abundant forage (Blackburn 1969; Cole 1980).
+Adult and juvenile yellowfin 35 cm FL and greater, are known to aggregate to drifting flotsam, FADs, anchored buoys, dolphin and other large marine animals (Hampton and Bailey 1993).
+They also aggregate in regions of elevated productivity and high zooplankton density, such as near seamounts and regions of upwelling and convergence of surface waters of different densities, presumably because of more abundant forage (Blackburn 1969, Cole 1980).